 Similar to recent studies [4, 11, 12] strong correlations were present between sRPE and measures of external-TL.
 Specifically for batsmen, large correlations existed between sRPE and total distance (r = 0.74), total low-intensity distance (r = 0.74) and Player Load™ (r = 0.73).
 Further, moderate correlations were observed between sRPE with total high-intensity distance (r = 0.62) and the number of high-intensity efforts (r = 0.60).
 As in previous studies, weaker correlations were reported with an increase in running speed [4, 11], however as in the current study, these correlations were still considered moderate to large (r ≥ 0.43).
 Due to the limited movement that occurs when batting in the nets (as highlighted by the proportion of low-intensity activity in Table 2), it is not surprising that the strongest relationship existed between movement performed at low speeds and sRPE within batsmen.
 A similar result occurred with medium-fast bowlers, with large correlations existing between sRPE and all GPS-derived external measures of load (r = 0.76 – 0.87) apart from work-to-rest ratio (r = -0.58).
 Although still largely low-intensity activity, the increased proportion of high-intensity activity performed by medium-fast bowlers during net-based training explains the greater correlation to sRPE than when compared to batsmen.
 In regards to work-to-rest ratio, a high ratio (more time between high- and low-intensity efforts) is likely to result in a lower perceptual response due to the increased recovery time, which likely explains the negative correlation to sRPE.
 Based on this, coaches may consider decreasing the work-to-rest ratio if wanting to increase the resulting TL of medium-fast bowlers during a net session.
-Regardless of playing position, GPS-derived external measures appear to correlate to sRPE during cricket training.
+Regardless of playing position, GPS-derived external measures appear to correlate to sRPE during cricket training, highlighting that measures of external-TL may prove more useful for cricket coaches when monitoring the loads of batsmen and medium-fast bowlers when compared to internal measures.
 Unlike that of previous research [12, 15], this study found stronger relationships between external measures of TL and sRPE as opposed to internal-TL measures.